 Make Your Website Optimal for Mobile

-To make your site more optimal for mobile users, consider:
+To make your site more optimized for mobile users, consider:

-- Minimise page size, the smaller your page the faster it will load.
+- Minimize page size, the smaller your page the faster it will load.
 The faster your site is, the better the user experience which does have an impact on rankings.

-- Make sure your site is mobile responsive for better mobile experience.
+- Make sure your site is mobile responsive for a better mobile experience.

 - Use AMP if you want your news pieces to reach users faster.

-- Optimise or cut down on images, videos or similar large assets.
+- Optimize or cut down on images, videos, or similar large assets.
 As this can slow down the experience overall.

 Submit to Directories

-Often, a good number of directories to your business can help support your attempts to rank better in Google’s 3 pack.
-As the NAP data can collaborate what is on your Google My Business page, which then strengthens your local rankings.
+Often, a good number of directories for your business can help support your attempts to rank better in Google’s 3 pack.
+As the NAP data can collaborate on what is on your Google My Business page, which then strengthens your local rankings.

 Target Google Map Listings

 The main aim of local SEO is to reach something called the Google 3 pack.
-This is the results box which shows up for local searches, showing a map and typically three listings underneath that map.
-This is the golden goose of local optimisation; click through rates are much improved once you find placement here.
+This is the results box that shows up for local searches, showing a map and typically three listings underneath that map.
+This is the golden goose of local optimization; click-through rates are much improved once you find placement here.
 However, doing so can be difficult.

 Not every business will be able to appear in the 3-pack.
 In fact, you will find it quite difficult at first until you build up the rest of your local SEO offerings.
 This can mean that without the proper optimization efforts, you will likely find that doing so is quite difficult and may even be impossible for your site in its current iteration.
 In this case, you must work on the other aspects of local SEO first before aiming for 3-pack placement.